hjb-w/Automatic-Speech-Recognition/README.md

 # Microphone Recording Website

-Contains a simple web app that allows users to record audio from their microphone and have it transcribed using a OpenAI's Whisper large-3 speech recognition model.
+A simple web app that allows users to record audio from their microphone and have it transcribed using a OpenAI's Whisper large-3 speech recognition model.

 ## Features